img

 5. Is 210T Taffeta breathable?

 Not naturally.
-It’s a tight weave, so airflow is limited unless it’s perforated or blended with breathable fabrics.
+It’s a tight weave.
+So, airflow is limited unless it’s perforated or blended with breathable fabrics.

 Comments - 00